smaclell/smaclell.github.io/_drafts/slicing-pull-requests.md

 shrink what would otherwise be massive pull request down to size.

 **WARNING:** There is such thing as *TOO MANY* pull requests.
-If you follow all of these ideas you might spontaneously find your things immersed in Jello.
+If you follow all of these ideas you might spontaneously find your belongings immersed in Jello.

 <span id="slice-tests">1.</span> Start with Tests